10 Best Plants Identifier Apps in 2025 (Free & Paid)

 Seed By iNaturalist

 It suggests similar species to explore in case the plant you want to grow is not available in your region which I also admire.
-It gives you in-app badges for completing challenges to encourage you to discover more fauna around you.
-The app is backed by iNaturalist, a joint initiative of the California Academy of Sciences and the National Geographic Society, making it a must-have for all plant lovers.
+It offers in-app badges for completing challenges to encourage the discovery of more fauna around you.
+Seek is backed by iNaturalist, a joint initiative of the California Academy of Sciences and the National Geographic Society, making it a must-have for plant lovers.

 ProsCons